Universal monodromic tilting sheaves: Introduction

 \section{Introduction}

-Let $G$ be a complex adjoint reductive group and $Y \coloneqq G/N$ be base affine space, a $T$-torsor over the flag variety.
+Let $G$ be a complex reductive group with connected center.
+Let $N \subset B$ be the unipotent radical of a Borel, and $T$ be a maximal torus.
+Let $Y \coloneqq G/N$ be base affine space, a $T$-torsor over the flag variety.
 Fix an arbitrary coefficient field $k$.
-Let $R \coloneqq k[\Lambda]$ be the group ring of the coweight lattice.
-Let $\DShv_{(B)}^{\all}(Y)$ be the weakly $B$-constructible derived category of sheaves on $Y$.
+Let $R \coloneqq k[\Lambda]$ be the group ring of the coweight lattice $\Lambda$.

+The principal block of \cite{BGG75} category $\cO$ is equivalent to $B$-equivariant sheaves on $Y$.
+It admits the following deformation, constructed using sheaves with infinite dimensional stalks.
+Let $\DShv_{(B)}'(Y)$ be the weakly $B$-constructible (i.e. locally constant along the $B$-orbits) derived category of sheaves on $Y$.
 The universal monodromic Hecke category $\DShv_{(B)}(Y)$ is the full subcategory of compact objects.
 Left and right $T$-monodromy make it an $R$-bilinear category.

-\subsection{Uncompleting Soergel's endomorphismensatz}
+\subsection{Uncompleting Soergel's Endomorphismensatz}

-We construct the universal monodromic big tilting sheaf $\Xi \in \DShv_{(B)}(Y)$ admitting standard and costandard filtrations and corepresenting certain vanishing cycles.
-Pushing forward to the flag variety recovers the nonmonodromic \cite{BBM} tilting sheaf.
+We construct the universal monodromic big tilting sheaf $\Xi \in \DShv_{(B)}(Y)$, admitting standard and costandard filtrations and corepresenting certain vanishing cycles.
+Pushing forward to the flag variety recovers the non-monodromic \cite{BBM} tilting sheaf.

-The big tilting sheaf is indecomposable, but splits completely after localizing to the regular locus in $\check{T}$.
+The big tilting sheaf is indecomposable, but splits completely after localizing to the regular locus in the dual torus $\check{T}$.
 We calculate its endomorphisms by localizing to the the regular and subregular locus then invoking Hartogs' lemma.
-This is the same strategy as \cite{So}, but our arguments are different because we work with sheaves rather than modules for the enveloping algebra.

-Under certain assumptions, \cite{GKM} explains how to reconstruct $\check{T}$-equivariant cohomology from just the 0 and 1 dimensional orbits.
-Our methods are Koszul dual to their equivariant localization.
+This is the same strategy as in \cite{So}, where Soergel interpolates between different blocks of category $\cO$ using modules on which the Cartan acts non-semisimply, but we work with sheaves rather than modules for the enveloping algebra.
+Under certain assumptions, \cite{GKM} explains how to reconstruct $\check{T}$-equivariant cohomology from just the 0 and 1 dimensional orbits, and our methods are Koszul dual to their equivariant localization.